Choosing Your Dog – Creektee Dog Blog

 Start by asking yourself why you want a dog.
 This will be the first step in choosing your breed.

-Once you have found your reason do some research , there is a wealth of information online about all breeds.
-Find one that will have the best temperament for your needs.
+Once you have found decided the reason you want a dog, do some research.
+There is a wealth of information online about all breeds.
+Find one that will have the best traits and temperament for your needs.

-Dogs need the same basic comforts as people do.
+Dogs need the same basic comforts and care as people do.
 You will need to be able to provide your dog with food, shelter and health care.

-Dogs can be prone to many diseases and benefit greatly by having regular visits to the vet and getting all shots and boosters recommended.
+They can be prone to many diseases so it is important to keep them healthy.
+Regular visits to the vet and getting all their shots and booster shots is highly recommended.

-Most dogs can be groomed at home while some breeds require regular professional grooming, this can be costly.
-Keep that in mind when choosing a high maintenance breed.
+Another expense could be grooming.
+While most dogs can be groomed at home some breeds may require regular professional grooming and nail trimming.
+This can be costly.
+Keep that in mind when choosing your breed.

-Be positive you want and can care for your dog.
+Keep all of these factors in mind when choosing your dog.
+Be certain that you want and can care for a dog.
 You are choosing a family member and a life time companion.